duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - `header1` is the text of this header, i.e. the text displayed inside the large grey bar.

-- `source_name` is the name of the source for the "More at <source>" link that's displayed below the text of the plugin for attribution purposes.
+- `source_name` is the name of the source for the "More at <source>" link that's displayed below the text of the instant answer for attribution purposes.

 - `source_url` is the target of the "More at" link.
 It's the page that the user will click through to.

-- `template_normal` is the name of the Handlebars template that contains the structure information for your plugin.
+- `template_normal` is the name of the Handlebars template for your instant answer.

 ----

-Now, let's look at the NPM plugin's Handlebars template:
+Now, let's look at the NPM instant answer's Handlebars template:

 ###### npm.handlebars